AudranTourneur/junia-isen-examples-api/README.md

 # Contributing

-- Git commits must be written in English and conform to the [Convential Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification, allowed types are those present in the [Karma specification](https://karma-runner.github.io/6.4/dev/git-commit-msg.html) as well as `ci` and `chore`.
+- Git commits must be written in English and conform to the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification, allowed types are those present in the [Karma specification](https://karma-runner.github.io/6.4/dev/git-commit-msg.html) as well as `ci` and `chore`.
 Additionally, all commits must be cryptographically signed, non-signed commits will be rejected by the GitHub repository rules.

-To enforce style rules, as an intiative, a commitlint workflow has been created.
+To enforce style rules, as an intiative, a CommitLint workflow has been created.
 See `commitLint.yml`.
-Moreover, on a UNIX-like system, you may run the following script to enforce theses rules locally at commit time:
+Moreover, on a UNIX-like system, you can run the following script to enforce theses rules locally at commit time:

 ```shell
 ./git/git-setup